super-jb/NodeApi/README.md

 * https://cloud.mongodb.com/v2/5d3661bcff7a250b453481fd#clusters

 # Local env settings
 Before running application locally, make sure to update the **nodemon.json** file with your MongoDb password and your JWT Secret

+# Swagger Documentation
+Go to: localhost:8000/swagger
+See existing routes for examples on how to use User defined routes

 # Endpoints
 (@) *User Authentication required*